Interactml/iml-unity/README.md

 * Windows/Mac full support

 ### Limitations
-* Alpha stage
+* Beta stage
 * Anything not Windows/Mac not tested or currently supported

 ### Installation

 ## Install InteractML as a released package
-The releases page is currently outdated, don't download from there!
+The releases page is currently *heavily* outdated, don't download from there!
 While we are working to produce a new stable package, try downloading the master branch and see if one the examples scene work for you.
+You can also download the most up-to-date branch which is [VRInterace](https://github.com/Interactml/iml-unity/tree/VRInterface)

 ~~Don't download the master branch!
 It currently contains several dependencies that might break your project.
 Instead, download one of the relase packages as follows:~~